Maskeva/mai/README.md

 # myarchinstall
-ArchLinux installation script for personal use
+ArchLinux installation script for private use

 ## Star History